Quantum metrology in the presence of correlated noise via Markovian embedding: Markovian embedding using pseudomode theory in a quantum metrological correlated noise scenario

 \section{Markovian embedding using pseudomode theory in a quantum metrological correlated noise scenario}

 Our goal here is to device a general framework such that the tensor network formalism for ISS procedure can be applied to an important class of quantum metrological models, where the system is linearly coupled to a bosonic environment.
+Consider a problem of estimating a parameter $\Omega$ of a system Hamiltonian $H_S(\Omega)$, where the total Hamiltonian $H$ represents the dynamics of a system, linearly coupled with a bath as,